Azure/azure-functions-sql-extension/test/README.md

    ### UnsupportedLanguages attribute:

-   UnsupportedLanguages attribute accepts a list of coma separated languages that are not supported for the test.
+   UnsupportedLanguages attribute accepts a list of comma separated languages that are not supported for the test.
 For example, if a test is not relevant to a specific language or if the function is not yet available in the samples-\<language>, we should use UnsupportedLanguages attribute and specify the language(s) for exclusion.

    Below is an example on how to use the attribute.